-- i. in the case of a Breach of the Non-Discrimination and Harassment Policy of the Society, the complaint procedures under such policy have been followed; - ii. in the case of a Breach of the Workplace Violence Prevention Policy of the Society, the investigation procedures under that policy have been followed; - iii. in the case of any other Breach, the Participant has: - (a) been notified in writing of the Breach committed or complained of; and - (b) in the case of Staff (excluding the CEO and the Director of Operations of the Society), been given an opportunity to be heard by the Director of Operations of the Society, or in the case of the Director of Operations of the Society, been given an opportunity to be heard by the CEO, or in the case of the CEO, been given an opportunity to be heard by the Chairperson of the Society; or - (c) in the case of a Volunteer, or a director, officer or member of the Society, been given an opportunity to be heard by the Executive Committee at a meeting of the Executive Committee called specifically for that purpose;
+- i. in the case of a Breach of the Non-Discrimination and Workplace Harassment Policy of the Society, the complaint procedures under such policy have been followed. - ii. in the case of a Breach of the Workplace Violence Prevention Policy of the Society, the investigation procedures under that policy have been followed. - iii. in the case of any other Breach, the Participant has: - (a) been notified in writing of the Breach committed or complained of; and - (b) in the case of Staff (excluding the CEO and the VP, Organizational Effectiveness of the Society), been given an opportunity to be heard by the VP, Organizational Effectiveness of the Society, or in the case of the VP, Organizational Effectiveness of the Society, been given an opportunity to be heard by the CEO, or in the case of the CEO, been given an opportunity to be heard by the Chairperson of the Society; or - (c) in the case of a Volunteer, or a director, officer, or member of the Society, been given an opportunity to be heard by the Executive Committee at a meeting of the Executive Committee called specifically for that purpose.